Visual Crossovers with Other Series/Movies

 by Jörg Hillebrand and Bernd Schneider

-Props from other TV series or movies repeatedly appeared in Star Trek, sometimes to save budget, sometimes as deliberate in-jokes or homages.
+Props, costumes and graphics from other TV series or movies have appeared in Star Trek, sometimes to save budget, sometimes as deliberate in-jokes or homages.
 Vice versa, visual cues to Star Trek can be found in a large number of otherwise unrelated series and movies.
 Please take the following pictures with a grain of salt.
 It is not our intention to endorse theories that any of the crossovers could be canon.

 Other Series/Movies in Star Trek